devops329/devops/instruction/automation/automation.md

 #### 🚸 Safety

 Automation removes the possibility of human error.
-Some of the most expensive system failures have been caused because a step was skipped or a parameter was misplaced.
+Some of the most expensive system failures have been caused because a step was skipped, or a parameter was misplaced.

 #### 📑 Reproducibility